sc-ventures/cloudbreak-documentation/docs/deployment-options.md

 On Azure, resources are organized by using resource groups.
 When you launch Cloudbreak, you may either select to use an existing resource group or a new resource group is created.
 The following Azure resources are provisioned within the selected resource group:

 * [Virtual network](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview) (VNet) securely connects Azure resources to each other.
-If you chose to use an existing virtual network, the virtual network will not be added to the resource group.
+You may either launch Cloudbreak into an existing VPC, or a new VPC is created and added to the resource group.
 * [Network security group](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-vnet-plan-design-arm) (NSG) defines inbound and outbound security rules, which control network traffic flow.
 * [Virtual machine](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/overview?toc=%2Fazure%2Fvirtual-machines%2Flinux%2Ftoc.json) runs Cloudbreak.
 * [Public IP address](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-ip-addresses-overview-arm) is assigned to your VM so that it can communicate with other Azure resources.